Breda University of Applied Sciences

-Breda University of Applied Sciences (BUas), formerly NHTV, is a Dutch vocational university in Breda, Netherlands.
+Breda University of Applied Sciences (abbreviated as: BUas), is a Dutch university of applied sciences in Breda, the Netherlands.
 BUas caters for more than 7,000 Dutch and international students from over 80 countries.
-The institute offers professional and academic bachelor’s and master’s programmes in the domains of Games, Media, Hotel, Facility, Logistics, Built Environment, Tourism and Leisure & Events.
-The 5 academies at Breda University of Applied Sciences are Academy for Digital Entertainment (ADE), Academy for Leisure (AfL), Academy for Tourism (AvT), Academy of Hotel and Facility Management (HFM), Academy for Urban Development, and Logistics and Mobility (AUDLM).
+The institute offers professional and academic bachelor’s and master’s programmes in the domains of Data Science & AI, Creative Business, Games, Hotel, Facility, Logistics, Built Environment, Tourism, Leisure & Events.

 History

 The history of Breda University of Applied Sciences goes back to 1966, the year in which the Nederlands Wetenschappelijk Instituut voor Toerisme (NWIT) was founded in Breda.
 This institute primarily focused on tourism, recreation, languages and economics.

 In 1987 the NWIT merged with Verkeersakademie Tilburg (VAT), which was established in 1972.
 Together they continued as Nationale hogeschool voor toerisme en verkeer (NHTV).
 In the years that followed, the institute and its course offerings saw substantial growth.
 The institute adopted an increasingly international outlook, which prompted a new name in 2001: NHTV internationale hogeschool Breda.
 From this time on, 'NHTV' was no longer an abbreviation, but a brand name.

 Since 2009 the institute has also been offering academic degree programmes in the fields of tourism and leisure.
 That is why its name was changed again, as it was no longer exclusively a higher education institute.
 The new name was NHTV internationaal hoger onderwijs Breda and in 2018 this name was changed to Breda University of Applied Sciences.